Model Selection for Treatment Choice: Penalized Welfare Maximization: Setup and Notation

 The planner's goal is to optimally assign the treatment to the population.
 The objective function we consider is utilitarian welfare, which is defined by the average of the individual outcomes in the population:

-where $G\subset \mathcal{X}$ represents the covariate values for those individuals to whom treatment 1 is assigned.
+where $G\subset \mathcal{X}$ represents the set of covariate values of the individuals assigned to treatment.
 The planner is tasked with choosing a \emph{treatment allocation} $G \subset \mathcal{X}$ using the empirical data.
 Using Assumption \ref{ass:so}, we can rewrite the welfare criterion as:

 where $e(X)=E_P[D|X]$ is the propensity score.
 Since the first term of this expression does not depend on $G$, we define the planner's objective function given a choice of treatment allocation $G$ as: